instagibbs/bolts/XX-eltoo-onchain.md

 # Failing a Channel

-Although closing a channel can be accomplished in several ways, the most efficient is preferred for privacy and fees.
+Although closing a channel can be accomplished in several ways, the most efficient, a mutual close, is preferred for privacy and fees.

 Various error cases involve closing a channel.
 The requirements for sending error messages to peers are specified in